-Despite omicron hurdles, strong economic recovery likely remains on track
+Despite omicron hurdles, strong economic recovery appears on track

 Fed ready to tackle inflation with interest rate hike in March, pointing to strong job growth amid the pandemic

-Yet, many businesses say a strong return to growth also hinges on their ability to get — and keep — workers.
+Yet many businesses say a strong return to growth also hinges on their ability to get — and keep — workers.
 The highly transmissible omicron variant has left many workplaces short-staffed as employees fall ill with the virus.
 In recent weeks, nearly 9 million Americans weren’t working because they had covid or were caring for someone who did, according to the Census Bureau’s latest Household Pulse Survey.
-Many businesses, including national chains like Walmart, Starbucks and CVS, reduced store hours or temporarily closed some locations because so many workers were out sick.
+Many businesses, including national chains such as Walmart, Starbucks and CVS, reduced store hours or temporarily closed some locations because so many workers were out sick.

 But economists and business owners say there are already signs that the omicron variant has run its course in many parts of the country, allowing workplaces and child-care centers to reopen at full capacity.